Millions of Australian motorists are putting lives at risk by multitasking behind the wheel, according to new research by Finder.Read more…

 - Decide on matters currently undergoing legal proceedings.

-What to do before contacting the FOS
+What to do before contacting AFCA

 Generally, you should not make a complaint until you have been through the insurer’s internal dispute resolution process.
-Doing so streamlines the FOS procedures, and shows that you have made an effort to reach an agreement.
+Doing so streamlines the AFCA procedures, and shows that you have made an effort to reach an agreement.

 In each stage, an agreement may be reached.
 If not, the dispute keeps progressing through the stages.